The role of strangeness in chiral and $U(1)_A$ restoration: Introduction

-In this work we will present additional evidences aiming to reconcile these two apparently conflicting scenarios.
-For that purpose, we will highlight the role of the strange quark and propose an alternative sector to study chiral and $U_A(1)$ restoration; namely, the $I=1/2$ channel involving the kaon $K$ and $K_0^*(700)$ (or $\kappa$) mesons as the lightest pseudoscalar and scalar states, respectively.
-On the one hand, our analysis is based on Ward Identities (WIs), which predict the behavior of the susceptibilities in a channel where there are currently no lattice results available.
-Furthermore, $I=1/2$ WIs provide a tool to study $O(4)\times U_A(1)$ restoration in terms of quark condensates, well controlled lattice quantities as opposed to those customarily used, such as the $\delta,\,\eta$ or topological susceptibilities, which are considerably more noisy~\cite{Buchoff:2013nra,Bonati:2015vqz,Borsanyi:2016ksw,Lombardo:2020bvn}.
-On the other hand, the theoretical predictions extracted from Unitarized Chiral Perturbation Theory (ChPT) will shed light on the quark mass dependence and the role of thermal interactions.
+In this work we will present a thorough analysis of an alternative sector; namely, the $I=1/2$ channel involving the kaon $K$ and $K_0^*(700)$ (or $\kappa$) mesons as the lightest pseudoscalar and scalar states, respectively.
+The study of susceptibilities in this sector will provide additional evidences regarding chiral and $U(1)_A$ restoration, which will help to reconcile the apparently conflicting scenarios mentioned above and will highlight the role of the strange quark in a explicit and consistent way.
+On the one hand, our analysis is based on Ward Identities (WIs), which predict the behavior of susceptibilities in a channel where there are currently no lattice results available.
+Furthermore, $I=1/2$ WIs would provide a tool to study $O(4)\times U(1)_A$ restoration in terms of quark condensates, well controlled lattice quantities as opposed to those customarily used, such as the $\delta,\,\eta$ or topological susceptibilities, which are considerably more noisy~\cite{Buchoff:2013nra,Bonati:2015vqz,Borsanyi:2016ksw,Lombardo:2020bvn}.
+On the other hand, we will show that the main properties of $\chi_S^\kappa$ can be described when it is saturated by the thermal pole of the $K_0^* (700)$ meson, which in turn can be generated in unitarized $\pi K$ scattering at finite temperature.
+This second approach will shed light on the quark mass dependence and the role of thermal interactions.